C-Sim/semantic-html-refactor/README.md

 - OK to remove id for semantic elements which will only occur once? e.g. footer
 - OK to name class and id the same name?

-//To do:

-- Add code screenshots to readme
-- Fix webpage before screenshot

 ## Technologies

 - Semantic HTML